On this site:

 This is quite a unique scope.
 It is a home-built scope after the “Elektorscope” design by the Dutch electronic magazine Elektuur.

-I read the series of articles a few years after publication and was excited about the idea to build a desirable instrument such as a scope myself.
+I read the series of articles a few years after publication and became excited about the idea to build a desirable instrument such as a scope myself.
 But I didn't have the time nor the money so to build an Elektorscope remained a dream.

 Overview of the internal construction of this Elektorscope.